Google analyzes over 200 factors to rank your site. Here are the top 11 to rank.

-4. Take advantage of the H1, H2, H3 hierarchy
+5. Take advantage of the H1, H2, H3 hierarchy

-H1 should be reserved exclusively for the title of your post.
+- H1 should be reserved exclusively for the title of your post.
 It is important that you check that your website structure (or WordPress theme) respects this.
 Please take a second to check that NOW.

-You can use H2 tags for subheadings if you are writing a “6 steps” guide for instance.
+- You can use H2 tags for subheadings if you are writing a “6 steps” guide for instance.
 You can sprinkle your keyword in one or two H2 subheadings for an added SEO boost.

-6. Use images, videos, and audio
+6. Make your post exciting with images, videos, and audio

 Not only will this get you more readers but will also increase the time on site, a very important metric for Google when it comes to deciding if your site is worth showing on the SERPs.